T-laye/T-laye/README.md

 - 👋 Hi, I’m Laye
-- 👀 I’m interested in music, tech, sports etc
+- 👀 I’m interested in music, software development, tech, sports etc
 - 💞️ I’m looking to collaborate on  open source projects and I'm also available for internships and jobs.
 - 📫 How to reach me tlayefaah@gmail.com